daveho/daveho.github.com/_posts/2023-04-01-sony-and-monoprice-headphones.md

 [these replacements](https://www.amazon.com/dp/B093D1THX9) work
 well.

 Conclusions: I like these headphones!
-It seems that they're not particularly well-regarded among headphone enthusiasts, and they're still relatively easy to find used.
+It seems they're not particularly well-regarded among headphone enthusiasts, and they're still relatively easy to find used.
 (I bought mine on EBay for about
 $25.)